pkimber/old-block-migrated-to-gitlab/README.rst

   - Upload a document and link to it
   - Use an existing document
   - Remove link
+  - Should the category be for links... or documents?
+  - Can you delete a document, a link... or both?

 - Other tickets (to minimise migrations)
   - SEO